writethedocs/www/docs/conf/eu/2015/cfp.md

 ## Call for Proposals

 We are accepting proposals for our 2015 conference, which is happening on **August 31 - September 1, 2015** in Prague, Czech Republic.

-The deadline for submitting your proposal is **Midnight CET on May 31**.
+The deadline for submitting your proposal is **Midnight CET on June 15**.

 ## Conference Goals